Barry, the Story of a Wolf Dog

 Shep: A Collie of the Old West

-Shep was the kind of collie that ranchers are always proud to own – big and powerful, great-hearted and intelligent.
-A few men had been clever enough to catch him but Shep always got away – he didn’t like their brand of hospitality.
-Then, one day, Shep was trapped in a deep pit and rescued by a little boy… An excellent book for children.
-Paperback, 224 pages.
+Shep was the kind of collie that ranchers are proud to own: powerful, big-hearted, and intelligent.
+A few men had been clever enough to catch him, but Shep always got away.
+One day, Shep was trapped in a deep pit and rescued by a little boy.
+224 pages; paperback.

 Silver